How to remove FluBot from the infected device?

 Disable applications that have administrator privileges:

-If a malicious application gets administrator-level privileges it can seriously damage the system.
-To keep the device as safe as possible you should always check what apps have such privileges and disable the ones that shouldn't.
+If a malicious application gets administrator-level privileges, it can seriously damage the system.
+To keep the device as safe as possible, always check which apps have such privileges and disable the ones that should not.

 Go to "Settings", scroll down until you see "Lock screen and security" and tap it.